ReflectsLight/quran-json/README.md

 #### SQLite3

-The example demonstrates how the SQL files mentioned above can be used to create a fully populated database, and then how to query the database.
+This section of the README demonstrates how the SQL files mentioned above can be used to create a fully populated database in memory, how to query the database, and how to save the database to disk for future use.

 It is assumed that the repository has been cloned or downloaded (see below), and that "sqlite3" is started from the root of the repository.
 Other SQL databases, such as MySQL, and PostgreSQL should be able to import the SQL files as well, but have not been tested.

 **1. $HOME/.sqliterc**